In Pennsylvania, there are 25 different species of ticks.

 - Department of Environmental Protection

-Public support is critical to help get this vital service operational and funded.
+Public support is critical to help keep this vital service operational and funded.